Grenzfrei/phaser-controls/README.md

 ## Introduction

-“Phaser Controls” is made as part of an **online course** about game development which can be found on [making games](https://www.makegame.de).
+“Phaser Controls” is made as part of an **online course** about game development which can be found on [www.makegame.de](https://www.makegame.de).
 The game as well as every documentation is open source and is intended  to show how to make a game from the first idea to the finished product.

 ## About